virtapi/virtapi/docs/api/v1/vm.md

 ### Notes

 a `POST` call will create a VM and a network interface without a VLAN, but with a free IPv4 and IPv6 address.
 You might want to create a blockdevice (/storage) and assign it to the new VM.
+The `cputime_limit` refers to the [Qemu driver for cgroups cpu controller](https://libvirt.org/cgroups.html).

 ### Version history